TabbycatDebate/tabbycat/docs/features/breaks.rst

 If you only have one break category (open) and you create your tournament using the "Create New Tournament" page, simply enter the number of teams in the break (*e.g.*, 8 if you're breaking to quarterfinals).
 Tabbycat will create the break category and break rounds for you.
+For any further break categories, you'll need to go to the **Breaks** item in the left-hand menu for a particular tournament and then click **Break Categories**.
+Fill out the forms for the number of new break categories and save.
+Rounds will be created automatically.
 You'll still need to set the eligibility of teams though, as in (3) below.
-For any further break categories, you'll need to do all three steps yourself.

 If you create your tournament using the `importtournament` command or in **Edit Database**, you'll need to do all three steps above yourself.
+You may also want to edit the break rounds (2) to change their names.

 1. Creating break categories
 ----------------------------